-Beyond most existing network analyses that are descriptive in nature, our research introduces the Exponential Random Graph Model (ERGM) as a unified statistical inference framework for MNA.
-ERGM is increasingly recognized as one of the central approaches in analyzing social networks (Lusher et al., 2012, Robins et al., 2007, Wang et al., 2013).
-ERGMs account for the presence (and absence) of network links and thus provide a model for analyzing and predicting network structures.
-ERGMs have several advantages over the utility-based logit models: (1) Network links are modeled to be interdependent in ERGM rather than assumed to be independent; (2) ERGMs can incorporate binary, categorical, and continuous node attributes to determine whether they are associated with the formation of network links, (3) ERGMs are capable of characterizing local and global network features; (4) ERGMs can be applied in flexible ways to many different types of network and relational data; (5) Data used for fitting ERGMs can be cross-sectional or longitudinal (change with time), and a dynamic model can be built to study the emergence and dynamics of a network; (6) In contrast to a machine learning model that focuses on prediction, ERGM is an explanatory model whose results can be used to derive behavioral theories and design implications.
+Beyond most existing network analyses that are descriptive in nature, our research introduces the exponential random graph model (ERGM) as a unified statistical inference framework for MNA.
+Exponential random graph model is increasingly recognized as one of the central approaches in analyzing social networks (Robins et al. 2007; Lusher et al. 2012; Wang et al. 2013).
+Exponential random graph models account for the presence (and absence) of network links and thus provide a model for analyzing and predicting network structures.
+Exponential random graph models have several advantages over the utility-based logit models: (1) network links are modeled to be interdependent in ERGM rather than assumed to be independent; (2) ERGMs can incorporate binary, categorical, and continuous nodal attributes to determine whether they are associated with the formation of network links, (3) ERGMs are capable of characterizing local and global network features; (4) ERGMs can be applied in flexible ways to many different types of networks and relational data; (5) data used for fitting ERGMs can be cross-sectional or longitudinal (changes with time), and a dynamic model can be built to study the emergence and dynamics of a network; (6) in contrast to a machine learning model that focuses on prediction, ERGM is an explanatory model whose results can be used to derive behavioral theories and design implications.